 To calculate the score of a typical rack, measurements of main beams, tine lengths, and inside spread are added together without any deductions.
 However, deductions are made for asymmetry or abnormality when scoring a non-typical rack in the Boone and Crockett system to ensure fairness and consistency.

-Tools needed for accurate measurement (tape measure, calipers, scorer’s guidebook)
+Tools needed for accurate measurement

+Accurate measurement of the antlers requires the use of specific tools.
+First and foremost, a flexible tape measure is essential to obtain precise measurements.
 The tape measure should have imperial and metric units to accommodate different scoring systems.
 Calipers with fine-pointed jaws are also necessary to measure the smallest details accurately.

 Calipers allow for more precise measurements of tine length and circumferences than tape measures alone.
 A scorer’s guidebook is crucial for referencing detailed instructions on accurately scoring each specific aspect of the antlers.